_______________

 Natural history:

-Corolla spectabilis is rarely seen
+Corolla spectabilis is a pelagic species that is rarely seen

 Distribution: